Steep Slope and Low Slope: Which Type of Roofing Material Should I Use on My Home?

 Clay or Concrete Tiles

 Clay and concrete tiles are not only a highly aesthetically-pleasing roofing option for many homeowners but a great option for those of you facing the brunt of this hurricane season.
 These tiles come in a variety of colors customized to match the architecture of your home and are a popular choice amongst upscale communities.
-As for the type of roof this material works best on, steep slope is your guy.
+As for the type of roof this material works best on, a steep slope is your guy.

 Metal roofs are sleek, aesthetically pleasing, and offer great curb appeal potential for your home.
 Metal roofs can be installed on both steep and low slope roofs, here’s how: On a steep slope roof, metal can cover your entire home.
 However, if you have a low slope roof with an extending carport or porch area, metal panels can be installed to add a pop of style to these flatter surfaces.